rlwrnc/flapp/README.md

 # flapp
-A pretty shitty implementation of "Flappy Bird" to learn the MonoGame framework.
+An implementation of "Flappy Bird" to learn the MonoGame framework.